Japanic 2025: Finding Peace in Chaos

 Around dusk, your guide suggests you head toward a temple.
 Is it even open?
 No buses in the parking lot or many people around; but, you feel it before you see or hear it–the chanting.
 You stumble into the main hall with a couple dozen monks chanting the heart sutra for folks on their way home from work.
 You quietly take a seat in the back and lose yourself, feeling a long, long way from home…

 You eventually hop the subway to your hotel on a quiet street in one of Tokyo’s most upscale neighborhoods.
 There aren’t any other hotels around it–just people walking their dogs, picking up their kids, going about their lives.
 No “Lost in Translation” $900/night Hyatt.
 You’re down for about $100 per person per night, clean and comfortable, huge Japanese breakfast included.
-So far so good, what will the other 14 days be like?
+So far so good, what will the other 13 days be like?

-If this sounds like you then please get in touch with us!
-You might be ready to join a group of like-minded people who aren’t into “group travel” per se, but see the value of having a guide who’s been there before, speaks enough of the language, and knows the culture and history from living there–not just watching reels.
+If you know the difference between being a traveler vs. being a tourist, Japanic 2025 might be for you.
+We’re not that in to “group travel” in the conventional sense, but see the value of having a guide who’s been there before, speaks enough of the language, and knows the culture and history from living there.
+We also know the value of teamwork!
 There will be some group activities, but you can also forge out on your own or in a smaller group any time you feel like it.
 The vibe is chill, fluid.
-Plans and timetables are tweaked to accommodate the weather, energy levels, and unique outdoor yoga classes that will stretch your muscles and your mindset.
+Plans and timetables shift to accommodate the weather, energy levels, and unique outdoor yoga classes that will stretch your muscles and your mindset.
 You’ll need that yoga after 15-20,000 steps/day (stairs!) and appreciate the opportunity to experience Japan somatically– getting to know the places and spaces with all five senses.
+“Looky Lous” need not apply.

-What if you could travel like that again?
-You can!
 Please get in touch if you’re interested in:

 ~ A Private Tour to Japan for your group of 4-8 people